 Collards

 Collard’s roots reach back 2000 years to ancient Greek cuisine and today the highly nutritious vegetable is enjoyed throughout most of the world.
 Brought to the Americas during European colonialism, the easy to grow green became a staple crop.
-Today, collards are a common side dish in southern American cuisine, where they are often stewed with pork.
-Collard greens are also integrated into a variety of new dishes such as quiche, stuffed leaves, and layered in casseroles as an alternative to lasagna pasta.
+Today, collards are a common side dish in Southern American cuisine, where they are often stewed with smoked meat and bone.
+Collard greens are also integrated into a variety of new dishes such as quiche, stuffed leaves, and layered in casseroles as a lasagna alternative to pasta.

 Historical Significance